Execution Rocks Light: History

-On May 29, 2007, the Department of the Interior identified Execution Rocks Light Station as surplus under the National Historic Lighthouse Preservation Act of 2000.
+In May 2007, the Department of the Interior identified Execution Rocks Light Station as surplus under the National Historic Lighthouse Preservation Act of 2000.

 Designed and built (1848–49) by Alexander Parris.
 Six story 72 ft. tower has frustum shape.
 Cut granite masonry keeper's dwelling (1867–68) in Gothic Revival style with 2.5 floors, approx. 1000 SF.
 Early example of "wave swept tower" engineering.
 On protective rip-rap artificial island (approx. 0.3 acre) with small boat basin.

 Listed on the National Register of Historic Places and designated Historic Civil Engineering Landmark by American Society of Engineers.
 Property must be maintained according to the Secretary of Interior's Standards for Rehabilitation.
 Historic covenants will be incorporated into the Quitclaim Deed; however, no submerged land will be conveyed under the Quitclaim Deed.

 The U.S. Coast Guard shall retain an easement for an Arc of Visibility and an unrestricted right of access in, to and across the Property to maintain, operate, service, repair and install equipment as necessary to support its aid to navigation mission.
 Additionally, the U.S. Coast Guard shall retain the unrestricted right to relocate or add any aids to navigation, or communications towers and equipment (along with necessary right of ingress/egress), or make any changes on any portion of the property as may be necessary for navigation/public safety purposes.

-It was added to the National Register of Historic Places in 2007 as Execution Rocks Light Station.
-On January 27, 2009, the Secretary of the Interior announced that Execution Rocks Light would be transferred to the Philadelphia-based Historically Significant Structures, which would partner with the Science Museum of Long Island to restore the light.
+In 2007, it was added to the National Register of Historic Places as Execution Rocks Light Station.
+In January 2009, the Secretary of the Interior announced that Execution Rocks Light would be transferred to the Philadelphia-based Historically Significant Structures, which would collaborate with the Science Museum of Long Island to restore the light.